ClaytonFogler/SYE-Bayesian-Analysis-with-Football-Data/README.md

 moves on to see if our changes are working.
 This will help our coaching staff handle uncertainties when trying to game plan for the game.

-For more information on this project and the findings, please check my full [paper(file:///C:/Users/Clayton/Desktop/SYEProject/FinalDraft.pdf)
+For more information on this project and the findings, please check my full [paper](FinalDraft.pdf)

 ##Method 1: Logistic Regression